How we test electric shavers

 Our lab experts assess the skin for redness, irritation and missed hairs, while each triallist completes a detailed questionnaire that asks them to rate how close and comfortable the shave felt and how easy the shaver was to use.

-See our selection of Best Buy electric shavers.
+See our selection of the best electric shavers.

 How long does the battery last?